 It’s also important to consider the IRS gift tax exclusion.

 If you gift someone loads and loads of money, the IRS will tax that gift unless its total sum is under a certain threshold.
 This threshold is called the “gift tax exclusion.”
-In 2021, the exclusion was set at $15,000 per year.
+In 2022, the exclusion was set at $16,000 per year, and for 2023 it is $17,000.

 In short, how UTMAs are taxed can provide families with significant savings — but only up to a certain point.
 That’s why it’s important to plan and consider tax obligations beforehand.